 AFTD offers modest financial assistance for people with FTD and care partners interested in attending an FTD-related conference, including the annual AFTD Education Conference.
 Comstock Travel Grants may be used to defray the cost of travel, lodging, and conference fees in order to attend.
 The maximum grant is $500 and each family may receive one travel grant per year.

 Quality of Life Grants

-The new Comstock Quality of Life Grant is intended to help people diagnosed with an FTD disorder to access services or supports that will improve their quality of life.
+The Comstock Quality of Life Grant is intended to help people diagnosed with an FTD disorder to access services or supports that will improve their quality of life.
 Applicants with a documented FTD diagnosis will receive a $500 VISA gift card.
 Individuals may apply once per AFTD fiscal year (July 1 – June 30).
 Funds can be used, with the support and supervision of a primary care partner as necessary, for the goods or services of their choosing.
 Grant recipients will be asked to provide feedback to AFTD to refine and improve the program as needed.